top of page

 A client's first class in a low aerial hoop

-• Aerial Fabric: You might be working with either aerial hammock or aerial silks—both use the same fabric, but they’re rigged differently.
+• Aerial Fabric: You might be working with either aerial hammock or aerial silks.
+Both use the same fabric, but they’re rigged differently.

 • Hammock is looped at the bottom, giving beginners a supportive place to sit, stand, and rest as they explore new movements.

 • Silks, on the other hand, consist of two straight ribbons hanging freely.
-They’re a bit more physically demanding—but don’t worry!
+They’re a bit more physically demanding, but don’t worry!
 If you’re starting with silks, we tie a knot at the bottom to give you a secure standing base, just like a hammock.
 As you get stronger, we take the knot out.

-If you’re worried about being a “slow learner”—please don’t be.
+If you’re worried about being a “slow learner,” please don’t be.
 In aerial, there’s no such thing.
 Everyone moves at their own pace, and every step forward is a win worth celebrating.

-We know trying something new can feel a little nerve-wracking—that’s completely normal.
+We know trying something new can feel a little nerve-wracking; that’s completely normal.
 Our hope is that this article and checklist will help ease those nerves and give you a clear, confident path toward an empowering self-care journey.
-If you have any questions at all, don’t hesitate to reach out.
-We are here to help you find your best self and fullest potential!
-XOXO, Mindy

 Mindy Cochran is a dedicated practitioner, teacher, and performer of aerial silks, aerial hammock, and aerial hoop.
 With certifications as a personal trainer, nutrition coach, and life coach, she combines her passion for aerial arts with holistic health expertise to help others elevate their wellness.
 Mindy is also a former health columnist for Montana Woman Magazine, where she shared insights on healthy living and balanced lifestyles.
 To connect with Mindy on Instagram, please visit: www.instagram.com/aerial.mindy; or visit her Linktree here.